SED-ML/KiSAO/libkisao/python/README.md

 pip install kisao
 ```

-To generate a report of the substitutability among algorithms, install this package with the `substitutability-report` option:
+To generate a matrix of the substitutability among algorithms, install this package with the `substitutability-matrix` option:
 ```
-pip install kisao[substitutability-report]
+pip install kisao[substitutability-matrix]
 ```

 ## Tutorial